reverieinc/rev-voice-input-android/README.md

 -------
 All Rights Reserved.
 Copyright 2023.
 Reverie Language Technologies Limited.(https://reverieinc.com/)

-Reverie Voice Search SDK can be used according to the [Apache License, Version 2.0](LICENSE).
+Reverie Voice Input SDK can be used according to the [Apache License, Version 2.0](LICENSE).